vtquan/Saturn/docs/content/tutorials/create-rest-api.md

 # Creating REST API

-Starting from the [how to start guide](how-to-start.html), we will create a Book API to get, insert, update, and delete Books.
+Starting from the [how to start guide](how-to-start.html), we will create a Book API to create, read, update, and delete.

 First we need set up the application to handle api routes.
 Uncomment `forward "/api" apiRouter` line in `appRouter` inside Router.fs.
 Then, uncomment the `api` pipeline and `apiRouter` in the same file.
 Finally, change `forward "/someApi" someScopeOrController` to  `forward "/books" Books.Controller.apiRouter` inside `apiRouter`.